09 Nov WanChain (WAN) – Distributed Bank Infrastructure, Meet Blockchain

 - Issue and trade existing/new digital financial assets.

 - Conduct transactions of assets using digital currency as a medium.

 - Blockchains developed on WAN share cross-chain integration.

-Wanchain can be roughly described as a distributed ledger that can achieve the interconnection between different blockchain networks.
-This ledger will be able to complete records of cross-chain transactions, and maintain cross-chain transaction details.
+Wanchain can be roughly described as a distributed ledger that can achieve interconnection between different blockchain networks.
+This ledger will be able to complete records of cross-chain transactions and maintain cross-chain transaction details.
 WAN will support transactions between public chain ledgers and private ledgers, and vice versa.

 The cross-chain communication protocol will define the specifications for data transmission and process inter-connections and data flow between Wanchain and its constituent chains.
 Consisting of 3 modules, Registration and Data Transmission, and Status Query; the protocol will utilize each to process different functions as listed below.